JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 that operation specification syntax allows you to pass a function (without source and target column names), in which case such a function gets passed a `SubDataFrame` that represents a group in a `GroupedDataFrame`.
-Here is an example comparing column-independent operation and a function:
+Here is an example comparing a column-independent operation and a function:

 ```jldoctest sac
 julia> combine(gdf, nrow, x -> nrow(x))